awkto/Kea-GUI-Reservations/QUICKFIX.md

 ### 5. Refresh the GUI

 Restart your Python app and refresh your browser.
-Leases should now appear!
+You should now be able to:
+- ✅ View all active leases
+- ✅ Promote leases to reservations (using config-set fallback method)
+- ✅ View existing reservations

+## About Reservation Management

+Since `libdhcp_host_cmds.so` is not available on your system (it may be a premium feature or not included in your KEA package), the GUI will automatically use an alternative method to create reservations by updating the configuration via the `config-set` command.

 ## Alternative: If Hook Library Isn't Installed